-The trail winds behind the camp – gently climbing over the glacier and near unstable leaning ice seracs as you get closer to the steeper part of the glacier directly behind Ingraham flats.
+The trail winds behind the camp – gently climbing over the glacier and near unstable leaning ice seracs as you get closer to the steeper part of the glacier directly behind Ingraham Flats.
 You need to move extremely fast through this section as the ice seracs are very unstable.
-In fact, the worst climbing accident on US soil occurred in this area on June 21, 1981 when 11 climbers were killed after a huge ice serac fell on them. (read on for further for our own experience with falling ice seracs on our return climb down the mountain) More information about this terrible tragedy is available here: http://seattlepi.nwsource.com/ghostsofrainier/fall302.shtml
+In fact, the worst climbing accident on US soil occurred in this area on June 21, 1981 when 11 climbers were killed after a huge ice serac fell on them (read on further for our own experience with falling ice seracs on our return climb down the mountain).

 After about 30 minutes and 300 feet in elevation gain, you will start climbing up to the cleaver via a very dangerous area of unstable crumbling rocks and in an area with a high potential for ice fall.
 You absolutely need to move fast through this section.